crate/academy-fundamentals-course/README.md

 ## Subtitles

 The `subtitles` folder contains the subtitles files used in the course videos.
 These are in [WebVTT](https://en.wikipedia.org/wiki/WebVTT) (Web Video Text Tracks) format.

+## Hands-on Segments

+The `hands-on` folder contains the HTML fragments used for each hands-on exercise in the course.